 Instant Pot Version

-Fill the crockpot 3/4 of the way with water, then add the chopped onion, a ham hock, and salt and pepper.
-(We subbed out the ham hock for bacon in the Instant Pot version, but the ham hock is pretty crucial for texture in this crockpot version.
-You should be able to find one at a butcher shop or a specialty grocery store!)
+- Fill the crockpot 3/4 of the way with water, then add the chopped onion, a ham hock, and salt and pepper.
+(The ham hock is crucial in this version!)

-Turn your crockpot on low and let the soup cook all day.
-Then at dinnertime, serve warm and enjoy! :-)
+- Turn your crockpot on low cook all day.

 - Soak beans overnight, drain, rinse, and sort out any small stones.

 - Refrigerate beans until 3 hours before dinner time.